Four dead in Lebanon's Tripoli, shots fired at Sidon cleric

 The overnight clashes in Tripoli ended a week of relative calm after 29 people were killed last month in the deadliest fighting yet between gunmen who support the uprising against Bashar al-Assad and Alawite supporters of the Syrian president.

-At least one of the dead came from the Sunni Muslim Bab Tebbaneh neighborhood, and 27 people were wounded, mainly by sniper fire in the city center, the sources in Tripoli said.
+At least one of the dead came from the Sunni Muslim Bab Tebbaneh neighbourhood, and 27 people were wounded, mainly by sniper fire in the city centre, the sources in Tripoli said.

 Twelve people were killed on Sunday just inside Lebanon in a fight between pro-Assad Hezbollah guerrillas and Syrian rebels.